 - You do anything else that clearly demonstrates your wish to revoke the proxy you created.

-A health care proxy is different than a living will and is an important part of your overall estate plan.
-To learn more about creating a one that's tailored to your unique needs, please contact Attorney Michael Monteforte, Jr. by filling out an online contact form or by phone.
+A health care proxy is different than a living Will and is an important part of your overall estate plan.
+To learn more about creating one that is tailored to your unique needs, please contact our firm by filling out an online contact form or by phone at 978-657-7437.